Skip to content

 6. Reboot PC

-If your GPU model not in the HIP SDK column or not available in the above list, follow the instructions in ROCm Support guide to build your own RocblasLibs.
+If your GPU model is not in the HIP SDK column or not in the list above, follow ROCm Support guide to build your own RocblasLibs.

 Warning